Break Robot. Re-engineer. Repeat!

 Do not lose these airbills!!!!
 These represent a significant expense you will have if they are lost.

 Depending upon the competitions you will attend, develop a shipping plan.
 Determine how you will use the airbills you will receive and when you will need to pay for robot shipping.
 Keep this plan handy during competitions.
+With the District event format it can be easy to transport a robot in a rented truck.

 *DOWNLOAD* MOE Shipping Plan 2005